 What is PSD2?

-The second Payment Services Directive or PSD2 is a European law which comes into full force on 14th September and which will make it more secure for you to make electronic payments when shopping online or using online banking services.
+The second Payment Services Directive or PSD2 is a European law which came into full force on 14th September 2019 and which will make it more secure for you to make electronic payments when shopping online or using online banking services.

 PSD2 aims to make payments safer, increase consumer protection and continue to foster innovation and competition while maintaining a level playing field for all parties.